Skelet #1 is infinite ... we think

 Let

-\[\begin{array}{l} F & = & C_2 & x^{7640} & D & x^{10\,344} \\ K & = & C_0 & x^{7639} & D & x^{10\,346} \\ & & C_0 & x^{7635} & D & x^{10\,354} \\ & & C_0 & x^{7619} & D & x^{10\,386} \\ & & C_0 & x^{7555} & D & x^{10\,514} \\ & & C_0 & x^{7299} & D & x^{11\,026} \\ & & C_0 & x^{6275} & D & x^{13\,074} \\ & & C_0 & x^{2179} & D && D & x^{7087} \\ & & C_0 & \\ & & C_0 & x^{3849} & \\ \end{array}\]
+\[\begin{array}{l} F & = & C_2 & x^{7640} & D & x^{10\,344} \\ K & = & C_0 & x^{7639} & D & x^{10\,346} \\ & & C_0 & x^{7635} & D & x^{10\,354} \\ & & C_0 & x^{7619} & D & x^{10\,386} \\ & & C_0 & x^{7555} & D & x^{10\,514} \\ & & C_0 & x^{7299} & D & x^{11\,026} \\ & & C_0 & x^{6275} & D & x^{13\,074} \\ & & C_0 & x^{2179} & D && D & x^{7087} \\ & & C_0 & \\ & & C_0 & x^{3849} & \\ \end{array}\](Note: Interestingly, \(F\) is the same as in the @uni-cycle.)

 Then,